Key Takeaways

 Strategic Adjustments: You Cannot Play Autopilot

-If you are looking to transition from our Beginners Corner to Spanish 21, you will need to unlearn certain habits.
+If you are transitioning from our Beginners Corner to Spanish 21, you will need to unlearn certain habits.

 Summary Comparison: Blackjack vs. Spanish 21